 From March 3, 2016 (the "Initial Closing") through March 2, 2018, we conducted private offerings (each, a "Private Offering") of our common shares to accredited investors in reliance on exemptions from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").
 At the closing of each Private Offering, each investor made a capital commitment (a "Capital Commitment") to purchase shares of our common stock pursuant to a subscription agreement entered into with us.
 Investors are required to fund drawdowns to purchase shares of our common stock up to the amount of their respective Capital Commitment on an as-needed basis each time we deliver a drawdown notice to our investors.
-As a result of the Private Offerings we have \$5.5 billion in total Capital Commitments from investors of which \$3.9 billion has been drawn as of May 8, 2019.
-The Adviser has determined not to accept additional Capital Commitments.
+As a result of the Private Offerings we have \$5.5 billion in total Capital Commitments from investors of which \$3.9 billion has been drawn as of May 31, 2019.